ErikSundvall/prostate/tasks/0001-prd-prostate-mri-zone-map-widget.md

      - `data-warning` for validation issues

 9) Packaging and compatibility
-   - 9.1 Provide a single embeddable bundle (UMD/IIFE) and an NPM package with ESM output.
+   - 9.1 Provide a single embeddable module bundle suitable for Deno (ES module) and a small UMD/IIFE build for direct browser embed; publish releases via GitHub and optionally the Deno registry.
+No NPM package is required for v1.
    - 9.2 Support latest Chrome/Edge and current Firefox/Safari.
    - 9.3 License: Apache-2.0.